-There are many rules in bankruptcy, the forms may seem daunting and the process may be confusing but these should not stop you from reaping the benefits of a fresh start.
+There are many rules in bankruptcy, the forms may seem daunting and the process may seem confusing.
+That being said, this should not stop you from reaping the benefits of a fresh start.
 The Law Bankruptcy Law Firm of Clare Casas can represent you and guide you through the process in a straightforward manner.Myth 2: My Credit Will be Ruined

 If you are considering filing a bankruptcy petition, chances are that your credit has already taken a hit.
-It is possible, however, to begin rebuild your credit within months of filing bankruptcy.
-Initially, banks and credit card issuers may request additional money for down payments and your interest rates will be higher, but if you make your payments by the due date, your credit score will begin to improve.Myth 3: All I own will be sold in a bankruptcy.
+It is possible, however, to rebuild your credit after filing for Bankruptcy.
+Initially, financial institutions may request additional money for down payments and your interest rates will be higher, but if you make your payments by the due date, your credit score will begin to improve and ascend in time.Myth 3: All I Own Will be Sold in a Bankruptcy

-Yes, it is true that a bankruptcy filing is a court record and public records (such as court filings) can be accessed by anyone.
+Yes, it is true that a bankruptcy filing is a court proceeding and part of public records (such as court filings) can be accessed by anyone.
 However, it's unlikely that anyone other than your creditors and those that you personally tell, will know.
-Unless someone has a specific reason to look up this information, it is not likely that anyone will find out.Myth 5: I'm unemployed and my debts are uncollectible anyway.
+Unless someone has a specific reason to look up this information, it is not likely that anyone will find out.Myth 5: I'm Unemployed and My Debts are Uncollectible Anyway

 In Florida, creditors have five years in which to sue you.
 Thereafter, creditors have an additional twenty years to collect on the judgment.Myth 6: If I File, My Employer Will Find Out and I'll Lose My Job - or Worse yet, I Will not be Able to get Another Job

 In the majority of cases, unless you choose to tell your employer that you filed bankruptcy, they will not find out.
 Even if they do find out, employers are not allowed to fire someone for filing bankruptcy.Myth 7: You can Only File Bankruptcy Once